alastairtree/LazyCache/README.md

 - Simple API with familiar sliding or absolute expiration
 - Guaranteed single evaluation of your factory delegate whose results you want to cache
 - Strongly typed generics based API.
 No need to cast your cached objects every time you retieve them
+- Stops you inadvertently caching an exception by removing Lazys that evaluate to an exception
 - Thread safe, concurrency ready
 - Async compatible - lazy single evaluation of async delegates using `GetOrAddAsync()`
 - Interface based API and built in `MockCache` to support test driven development and dependency injection